MicrosoftDocs/memdocs/memdocs/solutions/tutorial-school-deployment/reset-wipe.md

 :::image type="content" source="./images/retire.png" alt-text="The device lifecycle for Intune-managed devices - retirement" border="false":::

-Intune for Education provides two device reset functionalities that enable IT administrators to remotely execute them:
+Intune provides two device reset functionalities that enable IT administrators to remotely execute them:
 ::: zone pivot="windows"

 - **Factory reset** (also known as **wipe**) is used to wipe all data and settings from the device, returning it to the default factory settings